Google brags it does AI better than the other guys

 The tech behemoth boasts that the chips it developed in-house to process AI apps are 15 to 30 times faster than today's conventional CPUs and GPUs.

-Called a TPU, or Tensor Processing Unit, Google says its chips are also more energy efficient, which means they'll use less power to complete a task.
+Google says its chips -- called TPUs, for tensor processing units -- are also more energy-efficient, which means they'll use less power to complete a given task.

 Even though Google's AI chips aren't in your phone or laptop, they're important to just about anyone online.
 The chips already are hard at work in Google's data centers, delivering search results, identifying your friends in your photos, translating text, drafting Gmail message replies and screening out email spam.